mslansky/BossBot/README.md

 The hope behind BOSSBOT is that anyone can use it to become more confident in thier arguements.
 The intention is : If a User is able to successful practice beforehand, they will be more comfortable to successfully approach a conversation regarding higher compensation.

+*IN THE FUTURE THIS APPLICATION WILL BE UPDATED TO BE MOBILE-FRIENDLY*

 Tech Stack: This project utilizes Reactjs, Bootstrap, JSX, Github Pages